This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The researchers found that of the nine patients with iron deficiency anemia, eight had telogen hair loss.
 The mean ferritin (a protein in the body that binds to iron) level was statistically significantly lower in patients with diffuse telogen hair loss than in subjects without hair loss.

-The study suggests that women with an iron deficiency are at a higher risk of hair loss, and serum ferritin levels below or equal to 30 milligrams/milliliter are strongly associated with telogen hair loss.
+The study suggested that women with an iron deficiency are at a higher risk of hair loss, and serum ferritin levels below or equal to 30 milligrams/milliliter are strongly associated with telogen hair loss.

 To boost hair growth, add iron-rich foods into your diet every day.
 Eat plenty of spinach, Swiss chard, collard greens, egg yolks, beef steak, navy beans and black beans.